mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 Because, what do you have to learn if you want to live in your spiritual life?
 You have to learn or study something more than your consciousness can see or your consciousness cannot see – [something] beyond this.
 Anyway you have to learn that; that means you have to learn the whole world.
 In the whole world, there are countless, countless beings [that] exist.
 So, the whole span of your lifetime is not good enough to learn all sentient beings in the whole world, because it’s very short!
 But we have to learn the whole world, all sentient beings. *How*?
 We have to spend this life and the other life and the other life – life after life.
 This is the meaning of the “one’s whole life” here.

-So, in this case, to learn the Buddha Way, to learn the way, is not a small matter which [can] be learned at the university or in a workshop, et cetera.
+So, in this case, to learn the Buddha Way, to learn the Way, is not a small matter which [can] be learned at the university or in a workshop, et cetera.
 No, you cannot do it.
-The matter of learning the way or studying the way by surrendering yourself to the total tranquility is not a small matter – it’s really *boundless*, a *huge* matter, which you have to spend your life after life, you have to [the] spend immense long span of your time.
+The matter of learning the Way or studying the Way by surrendering yourself to the total tranquility is not a small matter – it’s really *boundless*, a *huge* matter, which you have to spend your life after life, you have to [the] spend immense long span of your time.

 This is the reason why Buddha is born in this world, the *Saddharma Pundarika Sutra* or *Lotus Sutra* says.
 Yes it is.
 [It is] why *you* were born; the same applies to the reason why you were born.
 The same reason.
 Why were you born in this world?
 Because you are Buddha, we are Buddha.
 If so, the advent of your existence is due to seeing this great matter in your whole life.
 Life after life, we have to learn.